8 AI tools like ChatGPT built for research

 5. Consensus

 Unlike ChatGPT, Consensus is an AI search engine focused exclusively on peer-reviewed scientific literature with research quality indicators.
-It's alternative to ChatGPT for researchers wanting precise, evidence-based answers backed by scientific literature.
+It's an alternative to ChatGPT for researchers wanting precise, evidence-based answers backed by scientific literature.

 Key features